 The miraculous workings of the natural world, and the way that it can provide examples of transformation and survival, is integral to Timpson’s project: If nothing else, I hope that people come away from these images with an increased respect for nature, this incredible basis for life.
 As an artist I’m working to create a poetic loop, seeking a continuous cyclical interaction between the medium, the symbolism of the medium, and the composition.

-Timpson worked with representatives of the Osage Nation after learning of the women who were victims of the “Reign of Terror” Osage Indian murders, an atrocity that occurred in the 1920’s and that is the basis of the 2017 book by David Grann, Killers of the Flower Moon, and upcoming film by Martin Scorsese.
+Timpson worked with representatives of the Osage Nation after learning of the women who were victims of the “Reign of Terror” Osage Indian murders, an atrocity that occurred in the 1920’s that led to the launch of the FBI and that is the basis of the 2017 book by David Grann, Killers of the Flower Moon, and upcoming film by Martin Scorsese.
 These representatives also aided Timpson in researching the colors of Rita Smith’s luxuriant Pendleton serape, which was designed and woven by Native women.

-Timpson collaborates with Caroline Felicity Antone, a Tohono O’odham person and founder of a nonprofit dedicated to protecting Indigenous girls, in locating survivors and family members–he shares the profits from his pieces with Antone’s organization.
+One of Timpson’s subjects and his frequent collaborator is Caroline Felicity Antone, an activist who has connected him to survivors and their families from Native communities throughout North America.
+Antone is a Tohono O’odham person and founder of a nonprofit dedicated to protecting Indigenous girls and locating survivors and family members.
+Timpson and Lisa Sette Gallery share the proceeds from his pieces with Antone’s organization.

 When Timpson contacted MMIW activist Rosetta Peters about making her portrait, Peters immediately sent him an 1880’s photograph of Tatanka Iyotanka (Sitting Bull), sitting for a portrait with a monarch butterfly prominently displayed in his hatband.
 It was an image that Timpson had never seen before: “When Rosetta sent me that, and connected it to the symbolism in my work, it felt as though this project had come full circle,” remarks the artist.
 Exemplified in the life of a butterfly, cycles of connection and collaboration across generations and geographical space have become an essential part of Timpson’s process.